- Things to Do

 19. Stroll through tropical gardens filled with trees, plants, flowers and butterflies from around the world at Butterfly World & Gardens.

-20. Visit the bustling marine community at French Creek, with a federal dock complete with facilities for visiting boaters, moorage, fresh seafood sales, charter companies and a marine pub.
+20. Visit the bustling marine community at French Creek, with a federal dock complete with facilities for visiting boaters, moorage, fresh seafood sales, fishing charter companies, whale watching tours, and a marine pub.
 It's also the base for the walk on ferry to Lasqueti Island.

 22. Explore Moorecroft Regional Park in Nanoose Bay, a 34 hectare park featuring Western Red Cedar, Douglas Fir, twisted Arbutus trees, and endangered Garry Oak.
 If that's not enough, add in a hike to The Notch, and end the day with a pint at a destination English pub - The Rocking Horse Pub.